liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/actions/which-actions/create.md

 order: 2
 ---

-Performed by executing a `POST` request on the resource's URI.
+Represents a `POST` request on the resource's URI to create a new element.

-When a method is annotated with `@Create` the library will use it to create data.
-This annotation can be used to declare actions that create and add elements to all types of collections.
-Let's see the use depending on each case:
+A method annotated with `@Create` will instruct Apio Architect to declare an action used to create or add a new element to a colle ction, depending on the type of resource:

 ### Using `@Create` to create a new element

-We can create an action to create new elements by creating a method with a parameter of the same type as our resource, annotated with `@Body` (this tells the library that this value must be recovered from the request's body).
+If the action should create a new resource, the method annotated with `@Create` should have a parameter of the same type as our resource, annotated with `@Body` (this instructs Apio Architect that this value must be retrieved from the request's body).

 > To create the parameter annotated with `@Body` Apio Architect will use the information obtained from the `BlogPosting`'s annotations.
 See [`@Field#mode`](/docs/reference/types.html#mode) for more information.